A Day in the Life: Disney, June 12, 1935

 By Michael Barrier

-Such enthusiastic greetings were a hazard that other celebrities had to face when they arrived in London on the boat train—even when they were not themselves the targets of the crowd's adulation.
+Enthusiastic greetings were a hazard that other celebrities faced when they arrived in London on the boat train—even when they were not themselves the targets of the crowd's adulation.
 In April 1939, the United Press reported: "Arturo Toscanini, the conductor, arriving from the United States for a rest in Europe, was knocked down on the platform of Waterloo Station tonight when he got in the way of a crowd of more than one thousand women attempting to reach Spencer Tracy, American motion-picture actor."
 Toscanini had crossed the Atlantic on the Queen Mary with Tracy and his wife and had accompanied them to London aboard the boat train.
 UP reported that Tracy "finally sought refuge aboard the train.
 He escaped through a door on the opposite side of the train and went to his hotel with the aid of police."

 When the Disneys crossed the Atlantic on the Normandie, it was making its first voyage from New York to Plymouth.
 It had sailed into New York harbor June 3, and it left on the return trip to Europe on June 7.
 The Normandie was the first liner more than a thousand feet long, and to accommodate its length, and that of other huge liners to come, New York's Department of Docks extended three docks not by building out into the water—that would have interfered with shipping lanes—but by gouging hundreds of feet out of Manhattan's West Side.
 The Normandie was not only bigger but faster than any other liners then afloat, having crossed from Plymouth to New York in the record time of 4 days, 11 hours, and 42 minutes.
 Walt Disney liked that kind of speed, whether in ships or trains or airplanes.